AdaiasMagdiel/gentoc/README.md

 - Parses markdown headers.
 - Generates ToC entries in markdown format.
 - Converts headers to lowercase and replaces spaces with hyphens for link compatibility.
-- Supports a variety of Latin characters and converts them appropriately.
-(WIP)

 ## Usage